MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/implementing-support-for-uefi-firmware-updates.md

 ---
-title: Implementing support for UEFI firmware updates
+title: Implementing Support for UEFI Firmware Updates
 description: This section describes the steps necessary for a firmware vendor to implement support for update capsule firmware updates. ms.date: 03/23/2023
 ---